 Immediately wipe away any excess that appears on the panel surface.
 Failure to do so will result in a stain that cannot be removed.
-Use a different colour cloth or are sanded and free of any dust before the application of LUKO.
+Use a different colour cloth or recyclable paper towels - Do not use micro fibre cloth that was used to remove the dust.
 Do not reuse a cloth as it may cause permanent streak marks and staining.
 Allow the applied LUKO to dry before manual handling of the panel.